-The brand started out making women’s leg bands to prevent leg chafing, but now also make unisex/men’s leg bands.
+The brand started out making women’s thigh bands to prevent chafing, but now also make unisex/men’s thigh bands.
 As a bonus, some are made in the USA.

 When I requested a sample to review direct from Bandelettes, they kindly provided two different lengths in the size I requested, and one each in a size above and below.

 For some reason, though, the packaging didn’t seem to say what length the bands were (they come in 5.5” and 6” lengths).
 Also oddly, half were made in the USA and half were made in China.
 I later learned that the 5.5″ length bands are made in America.

 These thigh bands are available in a few colors and are made of solid moisture-wicking nylon/spandex stretch fabric.
 They use silicone tape at the top and bottom of each band to help keep them in place.